 In determining the compensation of Armin Martens, the Governance and Compensation Committee considered the overall performance of Artis, including the criteria set out in the section "Overall Performance of Artis", as well as his individual performance, individual contributions to Artis' success, experience and competitive industry pay practices.
-The specific performance goals for Armin Martens in 2015 were:
+The specific performance goals for Armin Martens in 2016 were:

-- to keep Artis on the path of continued improvement and, in particular, to oversee the execution of the overall business strategy of Artis and the performance of Artis' overall objectives, as more particularly described above under "Overall Performance of Artis": - to demonstrate leadership internally by (i) promoting corporate culture; (ii) articulating the mission of Artis and setting core values for the business; (iii) working with the Board to establish short-term and long-term goals for the business; and (iv) overseeing the development of Artis' internal human resource management function; and - to demonstrate leadership externally with outside constituents of Artis' business.
+- to keep Artis on the path of continued improvement and, in particular, to oversee the execution of the overall business strategy of Artis and the performance of Artis' overall objectives, as more particularly described above under "Overall Performance of Artis"; - to demonstrate leadership internally by (i) promoting corporate culture; (ii) articulating the mission of Artis and setting core values for the business; and (iii) working with the Board to establish short-term and long-term goals for the business; and - to demonstrate leadership externally with outside constituents of Artis' business.